amirsanni/Video-Call-App-NodeJS/README.md

-# livestream-server
+# Video-Call-App-NodeJS
-Server-side implementation of a livestream application
+A conference call implementation using WebRTC, Socket.io and Node.js.